quinlanjager/jungle-rails/README.md

 # Jungle

 A mini e-commerce application built with Rails 4.2.
-Used to learn more about working with Rails and contributing to an existing codebase.
+Used to learn more about Rails and practice contributing to an existing codebase.

+The application allows users to create accounts, write reviews, and order items.
+In addition, Admin users can add new categories and create new products.

 ## Screenshots